majormoses/sensu-plugins-jolokia/README.md

   A deployment represents anything that can be deployed:
   Such as EJB-JAR, WAR, EAR, any kind of standard archive such as RAR or JBoss-specific deployment)

-**check-jvm-heap-pcnt**
+**check-jvm-memory-pcnt**

-Check the percentage of JVM HEAP Memory
+Check the percentage of JVM HEAP or NonHEAP Memory against a warning/critical threshold

-**check-jvm-non-heap-pcnt**

-Check the perentage of JVM Non-HEAP Memory

 **check-joloki-key**

-Check against a sepcified jolokia key and alert on a critical/warning threshold
+Check against a sepcified jolokia key and alert on a warning/critical threshold

 ## Files
  * check-java-app-deployment.rb
- * check-jvm-heap-pcnt.rb
- * check-non-jvm-heap-pcnt.rb
+ * check-jvm-memory-pcnt.rb
  * check-jolokia-key.rb

 ## Usage